Two's company, three's a mob: Mob programming

 Using Grunt with Pebble Build to create scalable PebbleKit JavaScript

-posted on 09 November 2015 in programming
+posted on 09 November 2015 in engineering

 Pebble watchapps communicate with the phone via PebbleKit, a sandboxed JavaScript environment that runs within the Pebble phone app.
 It's pretty simple to setup the interactions on the JavaScript side, but what happens when the JavaScript starts to get more complex?
 Using Grunt we can manage a scalable JS app, including running linters, bundling and running unit tests.